lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 a_{ij} = \frac{m_z(i-j)\exp(s_{ij})}{\sum_{r=i-s}^{i-1}m_z(i-r) \exp(s_{ir})}
 $$

-In the above equation, $$z$$ is differentiable so it is trained jointly with the other parts of the model.
-Parameters $$z_i, i=1, \dots, h$$ are learned *separately per head*.
-Also, the loss function has an extra L1 penalty on $$\sum_i z_i$$.
+In the above equation, $$z$$ is differentiable so it is trained jointly with other parts of the model.
+Parameters $$z^{(i)}, i=1, \dots, h$$ are learned *separately per head*.
+Moreover, the loss function has an extra L1 penalty on $$\sum_{i=1}^h z^{(i)}$$.

-Using [Adaptive Computation Time](#adaptive-computation-time-act), the approach can be further enhanced to have flexible attention span length adaptive to the current input dynamically.
+Using [Adaptive Computation Time](#adaptive-computation-time-act), the approach can be further enhanced to have flexible attention span length, adaptive to the current input dynamically.
 The span parameter $$z_t$$ of an attention head at time $$t$$ is a sigmoidal function, $$z_t = S \sigma(\mathbf{v} \cdot \mathbf{x}_t +b)$$, where the vector $$\mathbf{v}$$ and the bias scalar $$b$$ are learned jointly with other parameters.

-In the experiments of Transformer with adaptive attention span, [Sukhbaatar, et al. (2019)](https://arxiv.org/abs/1905.07799) found that there is a general tendency that lower layers do not require very long attention span, while a few attention heads in the higher layers may use exceptionally long span.
-Adaptive attention span also helps largely reduce the number of FLOPS, especially in a big model with many attention layers and the context length is large.
+In the experiments of Transformer with adaptive attention span, [Sukhbaatar, et al. (2019)](https://arxiv.org/abs/1905.07799) found a general tendency that lower layers do not require very long attention spans, while a few attention heads in higher layers may use exceptionally long spans.
+Adaptive attention span also helps greatly reduce the number of FLOPS, especially in a big model with many attention layers and a large context length.

 ### Localized Attention Span (Image Transformer)

-Most popular / original use cases for Transformer are for language modeling.
+The original, also the most popular, use case for Transformer is to do language modeling.
 The text sequence is one-dimensional in a clearly defined chronological order and thus the attention span grows linearly with increased context size.

-However, if we want to use Transformer on images, it is unclear how to define the attention span and what is the order. **Image Transformer** ([Parmer, et al 2018](https://arxiv.org/abs/1802.05751)) adopts a formulation of image generation similar to sequence modeling within the Transformer framework.
-Additionally, in Image Transformer, the self-attention span is restricted to only **local** neighborhoods, so that the model can scale up to process more images in parallel and keep the likelihood loss tractable.
+However, if we want to use Transformer on images, it is unclear how to define the scope of context or the order. **Image Transformer** ([Parmer, et al 2018](https://arxiv.org/abs/1802.05751)) embraces a formulation of image generation similar to sequence modeling within the Transformer framework.
+Additionally, Image Transformer restricts the self-attention span to only *local* neighborhoods, so that the model can scale up to process more images in parallel and keep the likelihood loss tractable.

-The encoder-decoder architecture stays for image-conditioned generation:
+The encoder-decoder architecture remains for image-conditioned generation:
 - The encoder generates a contextualized, per-pixel-channel representation of the source image;
 - The decoder *auto-regressively* generates an output image, one channel per pixel at each time step.

-The representation of the current pixel to be generated is the query $$\mathbf{x}_q$$.
-The other positions whose representations will be used as keys in computing $$\mathbf{x}_q$$ are called $$\mathbf{x}^k_1, \mathbf{x}^k_2, \dots$$ and they together form the memory matrix $$\mathbf{M}$$, in which the $$i$$-th column corresponds to one vector $$\mathbf{x}^k_i$$.
+Let's label the representation of the current pixel to be generated as the query $$\mathbf{q}$$.
+Other positions whose representations will be used for computing $$\mathbf{q}$$ are key vector $$\mathbf{k}_1, \mathbf{k}_2, \dots$$ and they together form a memory matrix $$\mathbf{M}$$.
+The scope of $$\mathbf{M}$$ defines the context window for pixel query $$\mathbf{q}$$.

-Image Transformer introduces two types of localized attention span mechanisms, as illustrated below.
+Image Transformer introduced two types of localized $$\mathbf{M}$$, as illustrated below.

 ![Attention patterns in Image Transformer]({{ '/assets/images/image-transformer-attention.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 9.
 Illustration of 1D and 2D attention span for visual inputs in Image Transformer.
+The black line marks a query block and the cyan outlines the actual attention span for pixel q.
 (Image source: Figure 2 in [Parmer et al, 2018](https://arxiv.org/abs/1802.05751))*

 (1) *1D Local Attention*: The input image is flattened in [raster scanning](https://en.wikipedia.org/wiki/Raster_scan#Scanning_pattern) order, that is, from left to right and top to bottom.
 The linearized image is then partitioned into non-overlapping query blocks.
-The pixels in the same query block as $$\mathbf{x}_q$$ are included into the context window for attention, as well as $$l_m$$ additional pixels that have been generated before.
+The context window consists of pixels in the same query block as $$\mathbf{q}$$ and a fixed number of additional pixels generated before this query block.

 (2) *2D Local Attention*: The image is partitioned into multiple non-overlapping rectangular query blocks.
-The current pixel can attend to all others in the same memory blocks.
-To make sure the pixel at the top-left corner can also have a valid context window, the memory block is extended to the top by $$h_m$$ and to the left and right by $$w_m$$, respectively.
+The query pixel can attend to all others in the same memory blocks.
+To make sure the pixel at the top-left corner can also have a valid context window, the memory block is extended to the top, left and right by a fixed amount, respectively.